edgio-docs/edgio-docs/guides/regions.md

 ## Architecture

-Moovweb XDN has multiple global regions in which it will automatically:
+Moovweb XDN has multiple global regions in which it will automatically provision the following:

-* provision compute resources that run your code in two geographically close but entirely separate data centers (see [high availability](overview#section_high_availability))
+* compute resources that run your code in two geographically close but entirely separate data centers (see [high availability](overview#section_high_availability))
-* provision level 2 cache to maximize the global cache hit rate and reduces traffic to your servers
+* a level 2 cache to maximize the global cache hit rate and reduces traffic to your servers

 ## Regions

-Moovweb XDN is available in the following global regions:
+The XDN is available in the following global regions:

 * Americas: Eastern US and Western US
 * Europe: Ireland, UK, Western Europe, Northern Europe, Central Europe
 * Asia: Japan
 * Oceania: Australia

-When you are en Enterprise customer, you can choose in which region you want your workloads to run.
-If you have particular needs, other regions may be configured specifically for you.
+Enterprise customers you can choose in which region workloads run.
+If you have particular needs, other regions can be configured specifically for you.

-For all Free Tier customers all workloads run in Eastern US region.
+All free tier workloads run in Eastern US region.